I always wonder about breaking the liquidity limitation of NervosDAO since I first learned it from the CKB economic paper.

 - The contract creates Y DCKB (corresponds to NervosDAO compensation) to the token owner at every new block height.

-- Alice or anyone can destroy X + Y DCKB and withdraw X + Y CKB from NervosDAO.
+- Alice or anyone else can destroy X + Y DCKB to withdraw X + Y CKB from NervosDAO.

-After the mainnet launch, I confirmed that DCKB is possible from technical; with some casual time, I had implemented the DCKB contract.
+After the mainnet launch, I confirmed that the DCKB solution actually works; By spending some casual time, I have implemented the DCKB contract.

-Layer2, Defi, and other contracts based on the custodian: Recently, smart contracts are more or less rely on the custodian mechanism; if layer2 / Defi projects allow DCKB as custodian assets, the depositor can get more benefits; it will incentivize more people to participate.
+Layer2, Defi, and other contracts which based on the custodian: Nowadays, smart contracts are more or less rely on the custodian mechanism; if layer2 / Defi projects allow DCKB as a custodian asset, the depositor can get more benefits; it will incentivize more people to participate the deposition.

-Crypto traders can use DCKB instead of CKB to gain compensation.
+Crypto traders can use DCKB instead of CKB to pursue better benefits.

-Writers and developers who receive CKB as donating can tell their sponsor to use DCKB.
+Writers and developers can receive DCKB as donating to gain compensation coins.